Dashboards

 Adding sample dashboards

 Omada Identity includes two sample dashboards.
 These two dashboards are not assigned to any user groups by default.
-If you want to make them visible to a user group, you must edit the dashboard and add one or more user groups to the Dashboard groups setting and add a menu item to display the dashboards.
+If you want to make them visible to a user group, edit the dashboard and add one or more user groups to the Dashboard groups setting and add a menu item to display the dashboards.
 See more below:

 - The Sample widgets dashboard shows examples of the widgets available that are not module-specific.